 Systems science & applied mathematics: Control, optimization, computational mathematics, robotics

 We solve problems with applications to: biomedicine (imaging, genomics, proteomics); energy and power; environment, defense and security; wireless communications and finances.
 Our faculty lead national and international research teams (including the Multi-University Research Initiative, or MURI) and collaborate on interdisciplinary research projects at Washington University in St. Louis.
-The Department strives to enhance education by providing a modern curriculum, rennovated laboratories and hands-on research projects.
+The Department strives to enhance education by providing a modern curriculum, renovated laboratories and hands-on research projects.

 We are grateful to our friends, donors and colleagues for their continuous support.
 It has been a privilege and honor to lead the department in the last several years.
 I look forward to continuing working with my colleagues on further improving and strengthening our activities.